domRiddle/ASF/Low-memory-setup.md

 > When set we trim the committed space more aggressively for the ephemeral seg.
 This is used for running many instances of server processes where they want to keep as little memory committed as possible

-You can enable it by setting `COMPlus_gcConcurrent` to `1`.
+You can enable it by setting `COMPlus_gcTrimCommitOnLowMemory` to `1`.
 For example on Linux with:

 ```
 export COMPlus_gcTrimCommitOnLowMemory=1